learn-co-curriculum/fewpjs_default_rest_spread_as_function_arguments-to-get-started/README.md

 This always works, and is perfectly adequate a lot of the time.
-However, for those times when our needs may be more complex, JavaScript provides several helpful tools for handling parameters and arguments that can make our code more flexible and efficient: default values, the `rest` parameter and the `spread` operator.
+However, for those times when our needs may be more complex, JavaScript provides several helpful tools that can make handling of parameters and arguments more flexible and efficient: default values, the `rest` parameter and the `spread` operator.
 We will learn how to use all three in this lesson.